Essential Guide

 Insurance is supposed to provide financial protection and peace of mind, yet thousands of New Zealanders unknowingly make critical mistakes that leave them underinsured, overpaying, or worse—discovering they're not covered when they need it most.

-From underestimating earthquake risks to not comparing quotes annually, these common errors cost Kiwi families an estimated $50-100 million in unnecessary premiums and uncovered losses each year.
+From underestimating earthquake risks to not comparing quotes annually, these common errors cost Kiwi families dearly in unnecessary premiums and uncovered losses.
 The good news?
 Every single mistake is preventable with the right knowledge.

 This guide reveals the 10 most expensive insurance mistakes New Zealanders make across car, health, home, life, travel, pet, and business insurance.
 More importantly, you'll learn exactly how to avoid each one, potentially saving thousands of dollars while ensuring you have the protection you actually need.